Saad07Khan/task-tracker/README.md

 Had some trouble with the date sorting, especially when some tasks have due dates and others don't.
 Also making sure the interface was easy to use took some thinking.

-Feel free to use this however you want!